Fire Pit Grates – What You Need to Know

 Well, that’s because heat rises.
 When hot air from your burning fire pit rises, it needs to be replaced by cooler air.
 With a properly sized grate in place, you create an empty space for that cooler air to enter, underneath your fire.
 That cooler air enhances your fire’s draft as it becomes heated and rises, adding to the upward flow of hot air.

 A fire pit grate can make it easier to light a fire in your fire pit because it gives you access to the space under your fire, where you want to put tinder and kindling.
 By blowing on hot coals that have fallen through the grate, you can often re-ignite a fire that has gone out.

 How to choose the right size fire pit grate:

-You can adjust the height of you grate by making the fire pit deeper or shallower by adding or subtracting
+You can adjust the height of fire pit grates by making a fire pit deeper or shallower by adding or subtracting gravel at its bottom.